 Location: windowsill, terrarium, greenhouse, outdoors

 The Western Australian Pitcher Plant, Cephalotus follicularis, grows naturally in the peat of spring-fed swamps of southwestern Australia near Albany.
 It grows along the grassy edges of the coastal heathlands, where the moist soil is typically a sand/peat mix, often sandier than peaty.
 The climate is mediterranean, with fairly constant temperatures year round including warm days, and cool nights.
-The mean summer temperature is 68°F and the mean winter temperature is 53°F (12°C) with temperature ranges between 32-113°F (0-45°C).
+The mean summer temperature is 68°F (20°C) and the mean winter temperature is 53°F (12°C) with temperature ranges between 32-113°F (0-45°C).
 Rainfall is about 1”/month (2.5cm) in the summer and 5”/month (13cm) in the winter.
-Companion Carnivorous Plants include Drosera hamiltonii, and several varieties of Utricularia such as U. simplex.
+Companion Carnivorous Plants include Drosera hamiltonii, D. pulchella, D. binata T-form, D. menziesii, and several varieties of Utricularia such as U. simplex and U. multifida.

 The Western Australian Pitcher Plant is challenging to grow.
 It does not like extended heat and is prone to root rot.
 It may appear to “suddenly” die if kept too hot or wet.
 It prefers deep, well-drained, evenly moist soil.
-A Carnivorous Plant soil mix of 2 parts sand (or perlite) and 1 part peat works well.
+A Carnivorous Plant soil mix of 2 parts peat, 1 part each of sand, perlite, leaf mould and 1/2 fir bark works well.
 Plant in a deep 4-6” (10-15cm) pot that drains well.
 It does not like having its roots disturbed, and seems to grow best when pot-bound.
-Water with mineral-free water, keeping the soil evenly moist, but not soaking wet.
+Water with mineral-free water, keeping the soil evenly moist, but not soaking wet for summer, and drier, but still damp in winter.
 If using the tray method, be sure to let the tray dry out between watering.
-Cephalotus prefers bright, full sun conditions at normal room temperatures.
+Cephalotus prefers filtered bright, sunny conditions at normal room temperatures.
 Avoid very hot conditions for prolonged periods.
 Allow it to rest in the winter, when it may go dormant.
 They get their best color in bright light, and largest traps after dormancy.

 A winter rest period is normal for mature plants.
 As day length and temperature diminish the plant will slow its growth and may die back.
 Reduce watering in the winter and allow the tray to become dry in between watering, but keep the soil evenly moist.
 Provide slightly cooler temperatures in the winter, but remember it comes from a mediterranean habitat and prefers moderate temperatures year round.
 Cephalotus can tolerate light frost and brief temperatures as low as 22°F (-5°C).